School Logo

 Enabling Environments

-We firmly believe that the environment is the ‘third teacher’, as such, the learning environment in nursery and reception, in and out of doors, is planned effectively to meet the requirements of all areas of learning, and is well organised into clearly-defined areas.
+We firmly believe that the environment is the ‘third teacher’, as such, the learning environment in nursery and reception, in and out of doors, is planned to meet the requirements of all areas of learning, and is well organised into clearly-defined areas.

 The areas include: